eclipse-hawkbit/hawkbit/docs/src/main/resources/news/2018-07-26-first-release.md

 ## Community Updates

-Although features and functionality play a major role in the hawkBit project, there are also some interesting news from the community.
+Although features and functionality play a major role in the hawkBit project, there is also some interesting news from the community.
 As of July 2018, there have been:

 * Pull Requests: 587